fmhy/edit/docs/non-english.md

 ***
 ***

 * **Note** - Use this section for media (movies, music, books).
 For installing software, games, or APKs, use the English sections unless the source is highly trusted (e.g., m0nkrus).
+Try a [VPN](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy/#wiki_.25BA_vpn) if sites are blocked.

 ***